-In our report we recommend a new plan for scientists to adopt when doing any evidence-based communication with decision-makers.
+In our report we recommend a new plan for scientists to adopt for any evidence-based communication with decision-makers.

 A key element of this plan is to develop a common language on risk and uncertainty communication.
-This will make sure lessons learned may be more easily translated across distinct scientific disciplines.
+This will ensure lessons learned may be more easily translated across distinct scientific disciplines.